-- "A uniformed-service voter or an overseas voter who is registered to vote in this state;" 118 - "A uniformed-service voter [...] whose voting residence is in this state and who otherwise satisfies this state's voter eligibility requirements;" 119 - "An overseas voter who, before leaving the United States, was last eligible to vote in this state and, except for a state residency requirement, [...] satisfies this state's voter eligibility requirements;" 120 - "An overseas voter who, before leaving the United States, would have been last eligible to vote in this state had the voter been of voting age and, except for a state residency requirement, [...] satisfies this state's voter eligibility requirements;" 121 - "An overseas voter who was born outside the United States, is not described in [the bullets above] and, except for a state residency requirement, [...] satisfies this state's voter eligibility requirements, if:" 122 - "The last place where a parent or legal guardian of the voter was, or [...] would have been, eligible to vote before leaving the United States is within this state; and" 123
+"A uniformed-service voter [...] whose voting residence is in this state and who otherwise satisfies this state's voter eligibility requirements;"118

+- "An overseas voter who, before leaving the United States, was last eligible to vote in this state and, except for a state residency requirement, [...] satisfies this state's voter eligibility requirements;"119 - "An overseas voter who, before leaving the United States, would have been last eligible to vote in this state had the voter been of voting age and, except for a state residency requirement, [...] satisfies this state's voter eligibility requirements;" 120 - "An overseas voter who was born outside the United States, is not described in [the bullets above] and, except for a state residency requirement, [...] satisfies this state's voter eligibility requirements, if:"121 - "The last place where a parent or legal guardian of the voter was, or [...] would have been, eligible to vote before leaving the United States is within this state; and"122 - o "The voter has not previously registered to vote in any other state."
+123